top of page

 → High fever of 40°C (104°F) or above persisting

 A 5-day fever may have causes other than a simple cold, making a blood test necessary.
-It is a relief that the baby's overall condition is good, but I strongly recommend getting another medical examination tomorrow.
+It is a relief that the baby's overall condition is good, but I recommend getting another medical examination tomorrow.

 For extra peace of mind and clear guidance when tracking your child's symptoms, the FeverCoach app is always there to help.